Missile-alert mistake feeds doubts about a real emergency

 The false alarm triggered a broader discussion about national security at a time when North Korea has been flexing its muscles by launching test missiles and bragging about its nuclear capability.
 Its leader, Kim Jong Un, has also exchanged insults on Twitter with President Donald Trump about their arsenals.

-The standoff has whipped up nuclear fears on Hawaii and led the island paradise to revive Cold War-era siren tests that drew international attention.
+The standoff has whipped up nuclear fears on Hawaii and led the islands to revive Cold War-era siren tests that drew international attention.

 Rep. Tusi Gabbard, a Hawaii Democrat, said officials should be held accountable for the “epic failure of leadership” behind the warning.
 She said the nuclear threat underscored the need for Trump to meet with Kim to work out differences without preconditions.